Graph Type Schema Enforcement

 Constraints and validation

-Add `KEY`, `UNIQUE`, and `NOT NULL` constraints within graph types for data quality enforcement.
+Add `KEY` and `UNIQUE` constraints and typed, mandatory properties within graph types for data quality enforcement.

 Managing graph types